 - Preheat oven to 400°F and line a muffin tin with papers (or grease with nonstick spray).

-- Stir together flour, baking powder, salt, cinnamon, and nutmeg in a medium bowl.
+- Stir together flours, baking powder, baking soda, salt, cinnamon, and nutmeg in a medium bowl.

 - In a large bowl, cream together butter and brown sugar.
-Whisk in egg.
+Mix in egg, then mix in buttermilk.

-- Stir in flour and milk until just combined, then stir in diced apple.
+- Stir in dry ingredients until just combined, then fold in diced apple.

 - Divide batter among 12 muffin cups.
 Top with sparkling sugar, if desired.

 - Bake at 400°F for 20 minutes.
-Serve immediately or let cool and store in an airtight container for up to 3 days.
+Serve immediately or let cool and store in an airtight container at room temperature for up to 3 days.